ICT-Infer/timelog/README.md

 # tl (timelog)

-Stack style time logging and reporting :D
+Time logging and reporting using stacks and stuff :D

 ## Description